 To begin with, good corporate governance improves the public’s faith and confidence in its corporate leaders.
 Legislative processes were designed to protect societies from known threats and to keep problems from occurring or reoccurring.
 Recent corporate scandals shed light on the connection between corporations and social responsibility.

 A growing focus on environmental, social and governance issues (ESG) and corporate social responsibility (CSR) increases corporations’ responsibility and accountability to their stakeholders.
-As a result, we’re seeing corporations increasingly place pressure on themselves to improve best practices for corporate governance with the goal of enhancing their relationships with stakeholders.
-The largest attraction for corporations to direct some of their attention on sustainability is that it ultimately improves corporations’ ability to thrive and prosper.
+As a result, we’re seeing corporations place increasing pressure on themselves to improve best practices for corporate governance with the goal of enhancing their relationships with stakeholders.
+The largest motivation for corporations to direct increasing attention to sustainability is that it ultimately improves corporations’ ability to thrive and prosper.

 Corporations Gain Interest in Sustainability

-- Societal influence.
-This refers to how society impacts the corporation, including the influence on stakeholders.
+Societal influence: This refers to how society impacts the corporation, including the influence on stakeholders.

-- Environmental impact.
-This refers to the impact of the corporation on the geophysical environment, such as water waste, paper waste and energy waste.
+Environmental impact: This refers to the impact of the corporation on the geophysical environment, such as water waste, paper waste and energy waste.

-- Organizational culture.
-This refers to the relationship between the corporation, including its managers, and its internal stakeholders, particularly employees, and all that those relationships entail.
+Organizational culture: This refers to the relationship between the corporation, including its managers, and its internal stakeholders, particularly employees, and all that those relationships entail.

-- Finance.
-This refers to the impact of the corporation’s financial return in relation to the potential for risk and the level of risk.
+Finance: This refers to the impact of the corporation’s financial return in relation to the potential for risk and the level of risk.